 But the Swaldos had a plan.
 They began by clearing and beautifying the property, reviving and reinventing the land and buildings.
 They even replanted every tree that had to be moved for construction or vineyard planting.

-Now, on this last remaining working farm within Canton city limits, Gervasi Vineyard is home to a winery, three distinct restaurants, indoor and outdoor event venues, luxury overnight suites, a boutique gift shop, and coming soon, a state-of-the-art distillery and cafe.
+Now, on this last remaining working farm within Canton city limits, Gervasi Vineyard has continued to evolve and is now home to a winery, distillery, three distinct restaurants, coffeehouse and cocktail lounge, multiple indoor and outdoor event venues, 48 luxury overnight suites, and a boutique gift shop.

 All of the buildings on the 55-acre estate incorporate elements of the original property.
 The barn, built in the late 1820s, is now home to The Bistro, an upscale Italian restaurant with a cozy lodge-like feel.
 The building was painstakingly renovated, and much of the wood that had to be removed was reused elsewhere on the property.
 Some of the materials were repurposed to create a “tavola lunga” (Italian for “long table”) and the wine tasting bar.
 The original wooden ceiling beams were honed from trees grown on the property.